ritsu/ipset-fail2ban/README.md

 - `JAILS` will need to be set according to your fail2ban setup
 - `BLACKLIST_FILE` by default saves to `/etc/ipset-fail2ban/ipset-fail2ban.list`
 - `IPSET_RESTORE_FILE` by default saves to `/etc/ipset-fail2ban/ipset-fail2ban.restore`
+- `CLEANUP` is set to `false` by default, so banned IPs will remain in fail2ban jails even after being added to the ipset blacklist.
+It is recommended to set this to `true` after you have settled on a working configuration for your system.

-Once your config is set, run it and check iptables for the blacklist rule.
+Once your config is set, run ipset-fail2ban with the configuration file and check iptables for the blacklist rule.
 ```
 sudo /usr/local/sbin/ipset-fail2ban.sh /etc/ipset-fail2ban/ipset-fail2ban.conf
 sudo iptables -L INPUT -v --line-numbers | grep match-set